MeiAnd/BeCode_Exercises/Phishing/README.md

 * What do you think will be a domain of interest?
 Defang the domain.

+		This is a plain/text email, But it's possible to have more information here  mrroberttaiwo212@gmail.com ( +229 ) 699 363 62 (Need to verify)

 * What is the shortened URL?
 Defang the URL.